Júnior Alonso

-Júnior Osmar Ignacio Alonso Mujica (born 9 February 1993) is a Paraguayan footballer who plays either as a centre back or a left back for Russian Premier League club Krasnodar and the Paraguay national team.
+Júnior Osmar Ignacio Alonso Mujica (born 9 February 1993) is a Paraguayan professional footballer who plays as a defender or left-back for Campeonato Brasileiro Série A club Atlético Mineiro and the Paraguay national football team.

 Club career

 Lille

 Alonso joined French club Lille in a permanent transfer in January 2017.
 He made his debut for the club on 18 February 2017, coming on as a second-half substitute in a win over SM Caen.
 He would go on to make 56 appearances for Lille in all competitions before leaving on loan in August 2018.

 Celta (loan)

 On 14 August 2018, Alonso was loaned to La Liga's Celta Vigo for one year with an option to make the deal permanent.

 Boca Juniors (loan)

 On 2 January 2019, he was loaned to Boca Juniors.
 On 2 May 2019, Alonso was an unused substitute as Boca defeated Rosario Central in the 2018 Supercopa Argentina on penalty-kicks after the match ended 0–0.